 Personal Protective Equipment (PPE):

-The course will take place in a workshop.
+The course will take place in a workshop and outside.
 Delegates should wear suitable clothing and sturdy footwear.
 PPE (hi viz, goggles, gloves) and all tools and materials will be provided.
 Delegates are welcome to bring their own goggles and gloves if they wish.

 Marianne Suhr - historic buildings surveyor